Cavalier King Charles Spaniel Temperament & Personality Guide

 The Cavalier King Charles Spaniel is known for being a moderate-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 13-18 lbs and lifespan of 9-14 yrs, the Cavalier King Charles Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 13-18 lbs and lifespan of 9-14 yrs, the Cavalier King Charles Spaniel benefits from care tailored to its physical and behavioral profile.
 The Cavalier King Charles Spaniel's reputation in the toy group reflects generations of purposeful breeding, resulting in a small dog with predictable but nuanced care requirements.

 Home and Family Life

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Cavalier King Charles Spaniels with moderate energy levels strike a good balance between activity and relaxation.

 - Size: small (13-18 lbs)